 Today we are going to look at CDK Global, Inc. (NASDAQ:CDK) to see whether it might be an attractive investment prospect.
-To be precise, we’ll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.
+Specifically, we're going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.

 The formula for calculating the return on capital employed is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 0.27 = US$601m ÷ (US$3.1b - US$806m) (Based on the trailing twelve months to September 2019.)

 So, CDK Global has an ROCE of 27%.